Censorship in Bangladesh: Games

-Various games were blocked in the past.
+Various games were blocked in the past like PUBG Mobile and Free Fire, etc..
 A lot of different internet sites also cannot offer services in Bangladesh.

 Film

 In 1991, Bangladesh Censor Board censored Remembrance of '71, a documentary by Tanvir Mokammel, on the Bangladesh Liberation war.

 In 1994, Bangladesh Censor Board banned Nodir Naam Modhumoti, by Tanvir Mokammel, for being "anti-nationalistic".The film was released after Awami League returned to power.

 In 1995, the Censor Board objected to Muktir Gaan, by Tareque Masud and Catherine Masud, as it believed the songs in the documentary were pro-Awami League, then the opposition party.
 The film was released after Awami League returned to power.

-In 2005, the Ministry of Home Affairs tried to censor Teardrops of Karnaphuli, a documentary the effect of Kaptai Dam on the indigenous community in Chittagong Hill Tracts.
+In 2005, the Ministry of Home Affairs tried to censor Teardrops of Karnaphuli, a documentary about the effect of Kaptai Dam on the indigenous community in Chittagong Hill Tracts.
 The documentary was made by Tanvir Mokammel.

 In 2009, the Bangladesh Censor Board refused to allow the release of Nomuna, a satirical film by Enamul Karim Nirjhar, because of the film satirizing political figures of Bangladesh.
 The Censor board forced the removal of scene showing street harassment from the movie Third Person Singular Number.

 In 2011, the Bangladesh Censor Board banned Hridoy Bhanga Dheu due to reason that the main villain in the movie wore a Mujib Coat, a coat worn by Sheikh Mujibur Rahman.

 In 2015, Bangladesh Censor Board delayed the release of the first Chakma, an ethnic minority in Bangladesh, language film Mor Thengari by refusing to give certification to the film.
 The Ministry of Information in a letter to the Censor board object to some scenes of the film and requested their deletion.
 The director, Aung Rakhine, withdrew the film rather than cut it.